creamerr8/reading-notes/README.md

 #### Day 1 - Introductory HTML and JavaScript
   1. Stucture
      - HTML uses elements to describe the structure of pages
      - Tags act like containers .
-They tell you something about the informationthat lies between their opening and closing tags
+They tell you something about the informationthat lies between their opening and closing tag
-     - Tag ex (<p> </p>)
      - The terms tags and elements are used interchangeably, but strictly speaking, an element is the opening, closing tags as well as          the content in them
      - Attributes tell us more about elements
      - Attributes appear in the opening tag of an element and have 2 parts (name and value), they are seperated by an equals sign